 4. In lieu of a bond, signage disclaimers stating there is no indemnification from the grain fund must be posted in letters no smaller than two inches.
 The statement must also be included on scale tickets and receipts and requires the seller's signature on each receipt or ticket.

-The premium that you pay for a Tennessee Incidental Grain Dealer Bonds is depending on credit
+The premium that you pay for a Tennessee Incidental Grain Dealer Surety Bond is dependent on credit

 A grain dealer license is required if grain purchases are more than $100,000 annually.